 I am not talking about what the acronym FASD means or even how it is caused but going deeper into what it really means for Society.
 Most people see it as an alcohol and pregnancy issue – but it really goes beyond that.
 In the 99 Days to FASDay series, we have tried to highlight that it is complex.

 The Canada FASD Research Network releases an FASD Awareness Month Toolkit each year that contains social media images people are free to use.
 One image from 2020 struck me more than the most.
 Many advocates have been saying these things for many years:

 - FASD is a criminal justice issue.

 - FASD is a women’s health issue.

 The tagline on the graphic is: You can’t solve one and not the other.
-Which is true.
+This is true.
 But there are many more components to FASD.
-When the question was asked on the FASD Caregiver Success Facebook page – what else FASD is – as well, I asked on my personal page, is what people added:
+When the question was asked on the FASD Caregiver Success Facebook page – what else FASD is – as well, I asked on my personal page, this what else people added:

 - FASD is a child and adult issue.

 - FASD is a child’s health issue.

 - FASD is everyone’s issue.